MicrosoftDocs/IntuneDocs.cs-cz/intune/protect/windows-update-for-business-configure.md

 - Unlike using *Pause* with an update ring, which expires after 35 days, the Windows 10 feature updates policy remains in effect.
 Devices won’t install a new Windows version until you modify or remove the Windows 10 feature updates policy.
 If you edit the policy to specify a newer version, devices can then install the features from that Windows version.

-> [!IMPORTANT]
+### <a name="limitations-for-windows-10-feature-updates"></a>Limitations for Windows 10 feature updates

-> When you deploy both a *Windows 10 feature update* and a *Windows 10 update ring* policy to the same device, review the update ring for the following configurations:
+- When you deploy a *Windows 10 feature update* policy to a device that also receives a *Windows 10 update ring* policy, review the update ring for the following configurations:
->
-> - The **Feature update deferral period (days)** must be set to **0**
+  - The **Feature update deferral period (days)** must be set to **0**.
-> - Feature updates for the update ring must be *running*.
+  - Feature updates for the update ring must be *running*.
 They must not be paused.

-Windows 10 Feature updates aren't supported with Windows Autopilot.
+- *Windows 10 feature updates* policy isn’t supported with Autopilot.
+Intune won't deploy the policy to:
+  - Devices that are being provisioned by Autopilot.
+  - Devices that were previously provisioned with Autopilot.

+  This limitation is being examined to see if it can be supported in the future.

 ### <a name="create-and-assign-windows-10-feature-updates"></a>Create and assign Windows 10 feature updates